Rubusch/linux-c/010__basics/22__waitqueue-chardev/README.md

     Jan 27 23:57:00 debian kernel: event came from EXIT Jan 27 23:57:00 debian kernel: cleanup_hello_chardev() READY.
 ```

-NB: Make sure not to print function arguments of the device functions if they are not set, this can make the entire PC hang!

 ## References:
  * Linux kernel source, comented API and documentation